Lemoncode/svelte-workshop/06-fetch-github-api/README.md

-- [Refactor] [Time Permitting] Right now we had implemented this in a vary traditional way, if we were working with React we could think about extracting some of this functionallity into a custom hook, let's see how to do this in Svelte using stores and context.
+- [Refactor] [Time Permitting] Right now we had implemented this in a vary traditional way, if we were working with React we could think about extracting some of this functionality into a custom hook, let's see how to do this in Svelte using stores and context.

 - First of all we can try to isolate the members handling into a